Greg Clark (Australian footballer): AFL career

 Clark was drafted by West Coast with pick 62 in the 2021 national draft.
 The club was able to draft Clark by trading away their 2022 fourth round pick to Port Adelaide.
 Clark had turned off the draft coverage after West Coast selected Jack Williams with pick 57, their last pick and didn't know he had been drafted until being informed by his manager.

 2022

 Clark was expected to make his debut in Round 1, but hurt his AC joint that he injured in the WAFL grand final, leading him to miss 8–10 weeks.
 He made his debut for the West Coast WAFL team in round 1 of the 2022 WAFL season collecting 18 disposals and 9 tackles.
 After another strong performance in the WAFL, Clark was named on the Interchange for West Coast's round 7 fixture against Richmond, becoming the 12th Eagle to debut that season.
 Despite West Coast's 109 point defeat, Clark had a promising debut collecting 24 disposals and tackling 6 times.

+2023

+Clark was delisted by the West Coast Eagles at the conclusion of 2023 AFL season, finishing his AFL career without ever experiencing a victory at the highest level.